The Politics Book

 The Politics Book is a book originally published by DK in 2013.
 The book features sections about modern politics around the world, as well as historical evidence.
 It contains articles about many political doctrines, including Communism and Liberalism.
 The book was written by a group of nine contributors: Rod Dacombe, Paul Kelly, John Farndon, Jesper Johnsøn, A.S.
 Hodson, Niall Kishtainy, James Meadway, Anca Pusca and Marcus Weeks.
-The book was mainly assembled and written in the UK, though many editions were printed in Dubai, UAE.

 Reception

 In a positive review, the Library Journals Susanne Caro said that the book offers "a helpful introduction" to the concepts and philosophies that have shaped global rulers over time.
 She liked how the "bright, bold colors and illustrations" contribute to a more accessible presentation of the topic.
 Jan Gardner of The Boston Globe had a similar view, stating that the work is "an accessible introduction to centuries of political thought".
 She observed, however, that "the political views of the editors become apparent from time to time".
 Fairbanks Daily News-Miners library columnist, Greg Hill, found the survey of political history to be "distilled and simplified" though praised it for being "easily digestible".